Asciente-rks/Asciente-rks/README.md

   I prioritize `AWS Lambda` and `TiDB Serverless` to achieve high horizontal scalability and maximum cost-efficiency.
 By utilizing a pay-as-you-go model, I ensure production-grade infrastructure remains lean without sacrificing performance, Use Less, Pay Less.

 * **Zero-rated Personal Projects:**
-  All of the personal projects I developed and deployed as well as future projects must be zero cost
+  All of the personal projects I developed and deployed as well as future projects must be zero cost.

 * **Operational Observability:**
   A system is only as good as its logs.
 I leverage `Amazon CloudWatch` to maintain deep visibility into system health, allowing for proactive debugging and performance tuning before issues reach the end-user.